Rebecca Price-Wood, NHCM, LM, CPM

 Katie O'Day, NHCM, LM, CPM

 Realizing that birth work was my calling, I left my background in art and marketing and trained with my husband to become Bradley Method childbirth educators.
-This quickly led to becoming a lactation educator and birth doula, attending women in hospitals, homes and birth centers.
-However, it was the experience of giving birth to my son in my own bedroom 15 years ago, that catapulted me into the path of midwifery.
+This quickly led to becoming a lactation educator and birth doula, attending families in hospitals, homes and birth centers.
+However, it was the experience of giving birth to my son in my own bedroom in 2002, that catapulted me into the path of midwifery.
 After seven years of midwifery school, I graduated from the National Midwifery Institute in Vermont and passed my NARM exam to become a nationally certified midwife in 2008.

 My national certification opened the door for me to become a licensed midwife.
 I began my career working at The Sanctuary Birth & Family Wellness Center in California (the one featured in "More Business of Being Born").
-There, I had the delightful opportunity to work within a team of midwives (Racha Tahani Lawler, Aleksandra Evanguelidi and MollyJarchow) and one obstetrician, Dr. Stuart Fischbein.
+There, I had the delightful opportunity to work within a team of midwives (Racha Tahani Lawler, Aleksandra Evanguelidi and MollyJarchow) and one obstetrician, Dr. Stuart Fischbein, who championed out of hospital birth choices.
 From The Sanctuary, I learned the importance of midwifery care provided within a healthy group setting.
 This allows midwives to provide client care while modeling the health and self-care they preach about.
 The family I found at The Sanctuary was amazing and supportive and it was one of the things I missed most when I moved to to my husband's home state of New Hampshire in 2013.
-I looked far and wide for another group to work with.
-Reluctantly, I founded Sacred Transitions Midwifery alone, embracing the duty of rural community midwife.
-After taking that little leap, I was blessed to finally find Rebecca Price-Wood, a sister midwife to partner with me.
+I looked far and wide for another group to work with in New England.
+Reluctantly, I founded Sacred Transitions Midwifery alone, embracing the duty of a rural community midwife.
+After taking that little leap, I was blessed to finally find Rebecca Price-Wood, a sister midwife to partner with me in birthing the idea of a sustainable group practice here.

 More recently, I've become passionate about the need to balance the prenatal and postpartum care that midwives provide.
-As a result, our practice incorporates the practice of Mother Roasting into every client's care.
+As a result, our practice incorporates the practice of Nourishing Traditions into every client's care.
 As a result, we've seen a drastic drop in postpartum depression rates and an increase in breastfeeding and bonding within the family.

 In my spare time I enjoy hiking, foraging, studying phytotherapy, writing and painting.
 But most of all, I love spending time with my husband and two teenagers in Fitzwilliam, NH.